alloteyphil/Natours/readme.md

 I added following additional features to the project:

-- Signup
+- Sign up
-- More faetuires coming soon....
+- More features coming soon....

 Made with love by Philip.